Luke 14: Text

+This chapter is divided into 35 verses.

 Jesus being carefully watched

-The chapter opens on a Sabbath day, when Jesus has been invited into the home of one of the rulers of the Pharisees, presumably directly after the synagogue service.
+The chapter opens on a Sabbath day when Jesus has been invited into the home of one of the rulers of the Pharisees, presumably directly after the synagogue service.
 He is 'watched carefully' or 'craftily'.
 F. W. Farrar in the Cambridge Bible for Schools and Colleges notes a resonance with the words of :